The Voice (Australian TV series): Production

 On 16 July 2021, Seven Network and The Voice casting website announced that two new seasons would be broadcast in 2022: the eleventh regular season, and The Voice Generations.
 For the "generations" version, family groups, consisted in people of several ages, are the ones who can apply.
 On 11 October 2021, it was confirmed that Sebastian, Urban, Ora, and Mauboy would all be returning as coaches for 2022.

 On 9 October 2022, Urban announced that he would not be a coach for the twelfth season.
 On 30 October 2022, it was announced that Mauboy would be returning for her third season as a coach.
 In March 2023, Jason Derulo was announced as a new coach taking the place of Urban, while Sebastian and Ora would also be returning as coaches.

 In January 2024, it was confirmed that Mauboy, Ora, and Derulo would depart the panel for the thirteenth season, while Sebastian was confirmed to be returning to the panel.
 In February 2024, it was announced that Kate Miller-Heidke, LeAnn Rimes and Adam Lambert would join the panel for season 13.
 In October 2024, Sebastian announced that he would not be a coach on the upcoming fourteenth season.

 In January 2025, it was announced that Miller-Heidke would be the only coach returning for the fourteenth season from the previous season.
 At the same time, it was announced that Keating would return to the panel after an eight-season hiatus, while former The Voice Kids UK coach Melanie C and Richard Marx would be joining the panel as new coaches.
 On 22 October 2025, it was announced that Miller-Heidke, Keating, Melanie C, and Marx would all be returning as coaches for 2026.
+On 8 June 2026, it was announced that Tones and I would join the fifteenth season as the fifth coach, marking the first instance of five coaches in the history of the show.